 Equipment Needed

 - Mild wood pellets (apple, cherry, or pecan work great).
-Using mild wood helps keep the smoke flavor subtle.
+Using mild wood keeps the smoke flavor subtle.
 We want to enhance the veggies, not overpower them.

 - Food processor or blender